 Instead of feeling worried, you’ll feel empowered!
 That, my friend, is a little taste of the financial peace that’s possible for you.
 Give it a shot, it’ll change your life.

-Make sure you check out YNAB’s free, online workshop, Rule Your Budget and Roll With Your Overspending, which is packed with information and inspiration to help you finally conquer your cash flow.
+Make sure you check out YNAB’s free, online workshops, which are packed with information and inspiration to help you finally conquer your cash flow.
 And bring your questions—these workshops are interactive!